Varssos/sw-notes/docs/source/cpp/thread.rst

 ~~~~~~~~~~~~~~~~~~~~

 1. It is same as mutex but, same thread can lock one mutex multiple times using recursive_mutex
-2. If thread t1 first call lock/try_lock on recursive_mutex m1, then m1 is locked by t1, now as t1 is running in recursion t1 can call lock/try_lock ant number of times there is no issue
+2. If thread t1 first call lock/try_lock on recursive_mutex m1, then m1 is locked by t1, now as t1 is running in recursion t1 can call lock/try_lock and number of times there is no issue
 3. But if t1 have acquired 10 time lock/try_lock on mutex m1 then thread t1 will have to unlock it 10 times otherwise no other thread will be able to lock mutex m1.
-It means that recursive_mutex keeps count how many time it was locked so that many times it should be unlocked
+It means that recursive_mutex keeps count how many times it was locked so that many times it should be unlocked
 4. How many time we can lock recursive_mutex is not defined but when that number reaches and if we were calling lock() it will return std::system_error or if we were calling try_lock() then it will return false

 .. code-block:: cpp